carbonplan/margo-js/README.md

 const m = Model()
 ```

-you can specify lots of parameters, for example here we change the maximum time and a climate feedback parameter
+you can specify lots of parameters, for example here we set a maximum time and a climate feedback parameter

 ```js
 var opts = {